DaveAero/pands-project/README.md

       -- Iris Virginica
 ```

 From this we know, column 1. to 4. contains data in cm.
-From a later test it was confirmed that these values are entered as floating point numbers.
+From a later test it was confirmed that these values are entered as floating-point numbers.
 Column 5. contains the class of each flower, this column uses data type string.

 ### Loading the Iris Database
 The data is now available online free for download from the references below.
 The data comes in a file called iris.data, for this data analysis we will be loading this file into python.
 The .data file type can be loaded as a CSV (comma-separated values) using the pandas module in python.
-So it is important to first tell python we will be using this modual, by importing it like this:
+So, it is important to first tell python we will be using this module, by importing it like this:

 ```
 import pandas as pd
 ```

-We can then use the read_csv function provided by the pandas modual, and save the database to a Python opject called irisData as so
+We can then use the read_csv function provided by the pandas module, and save the database to a P-thon object called irisData as so

 ```
 irisData =  pd.read_csv('data\iris.data')
 ```

-the database is now available for data analysis! when examing the database, it was noticed that the column names were not part of the database, from the very first line there was data entries.
-This can casue issues as python interperites this first line as being the column names for the data below.
+the database is now available for data analysis! when examining the database, it was noticed that the column names were not part of the database, from the very first line there was data entries.
+This can cause issues as python interprets this first line as being the column names for the data below.
 To fix this the column names can be manually assigned as the CSV file is being loaded.
 This can be done by adding another argument to the read_csv function called names, this is then followed by the list of column names to be used.
-The fuction for loading data then becomes:
+The function for loading data then becomes:

 ```
 irisData =  pd.read_csv('data\iris.data', names=['SepalLength', 'SepalWidth', 'PetalLength', 'PetalWidth', 'FlowerClass'])
 ```
 It is important to note here, the column names are all defined as string values using the quotation marks.

-As I regularly found myself wanting to analyse each of the 3 sub class of iris flower, I found it was easier to creat individual pyhton objects for the data pertaining to each sub class.
+As I regularly found myself wanting to analyse each of the 3-sub class of iris flower, I found it was easier to create individual python objects for the data pertaining to each sub class.
 This was done using a logical test on the flower class column, the example I show is for the irisSetosa flower:

 ```
 irisData['FlowerClass'] == "Iris-setosa"